 Finding a donor yourself can be faster than going through a busy clinic, but there is a serious disadvantage: You will have to interview the donor yourself rather than having a professional screen and evaluate them.
 It's crucial that donors be tested for any genetic disorders or diseases such as HIV.
 This is also true for women using donor sperm.

 Egg donor programs vary in their requirements, but most conduct extensive screening and provide you with detailed information about the medical history, background, and education of the donor.
 Some programs have strict age limits; they won't accept donors older than their mid-20s.
 The American Society for Reproductive Medicine recommends that egg donors be under the age of 34.

 What to Expect With Egg Donation

 The procedure for egg donation and implantation is similar to standard IVF treatment.
-After a thorough exam, the woman receiving the donor egg will need a course of hormone treatments to prepare her for the egg.
-If she still has functioning ovaries, she'll need estrogen and progesterone treatments in order to make her cycle coincide precisely with the donor's.
+After a thorough exam, the woman receiving the donor egg will need a course of hormone treatments to prepare them for the fertilized egg/embryo.
+If they still have functioning ovaries, they'll need estrogen and progesterone treatments in order to make their cycle coincide precisely with the donor's.

 Meanwhile, the donor will also be treated with hormones to induce superovulation.
 Once they are ready, the eggs will then be retrieved and fertilized.
 A few days later, the embryo or embryos are implanted in the recipient's uterus.
 They will continue to take hormones for about 10 weeks afterward.

 Donor eggs can be frozen for later use, but the chances of success are lower with frozen eggs.